srz2/obsidian-azure-devops-linker/README.md

 This will link to a local file for a given Azure Issue.
 If the path does not exist, it will be created

-Note: The *Local Issue Path* must be set
+Note: The *Local issue path* must be set
 Note: You can optionally change the "main" file.
 It defaults to "_Info"

 ## Demo